 Born in Salt Lake City in 1862, Reed Smoot became a successful entrepreneur and investor, as well as a leader in the Church of Jesus Christ of Latter-day Saints.
-Elected to the Senate in 1903, Smoot's religious affiliation prompted a congressional inquiry by the Senate Committee on Privileges and Elections.
-The "Smoot Hearings," as they were called, examined his church activities, and led to the Senate consideration of a 'faith requirement' for admission to Congress.
+Following his election to the Senate in 1903, Smoot's religious affiliation prompted a congressional inquiry by the Senate Committee on Privileges and Elections.
+The "Smoot Hearings," as they were called, examined his church activities, and led to Senate consideration of a 'faith requirement' for admission to Congress.
 The chief concern was Smoot's election to the Church's Council of Twelve Apostles in 1900, a position he held until his death.
-The three-year inquiry resulted in the Utah Senator retaining his Senate seat.
+The three-year inquiry resulted in the Utah senator retaining his Senate seat.
 The U.S. Senate had taken a stand in support of religious freedom for all Americans.
 Smoot served for a decade as chairman of the Finance Committee.
 In 1930, in the early days of the Great Depression, he co-authored the Smoot-Hawley Tariff, which increased tariffs on imports to record high levels.
-Reelected four times, Smoot failed in his bid for a sixth term in 1932, and subsequently retired to Utah.
+Reelected four times, Smoot failed in his bid for a sixth term in 1932 and subsequently retired to Utah.